redbluesquare/DevOps-Course-Workshop-Module-11-Security/part_1.md

 ![Swagger UI](WeatherForecast/img/SwaggerUI.PNG)

-### 1.2: Create a Microsoft Entra Tenant

-The first step is to create an Microsoft Entra Tenant.

-* Navigate to [Microsoft Entra ID](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview).
-You can also navigate between different services via the search bar at the top of the portal.
-* Select Manage Tenants at the top
-* Select Create, and complete the form to create a new tenant.
-Keep the default "tenant type".

-*Note* - Make sure you have switched to the new tenant afterwards.
-You can do that by:

-* Clicking your name in the top right corner
-* 'Switch directory'
-* Selecting your new tenant's directory

-### 1.3: Create an app registration for a protected web API
+### 1.2: Create an app registration for a protected web API

 The next step is to create an app registration for the web API we're going to use.
 We need to do this so that we can verify the authentication token sent to our API is valid.
-To do this we register our application with our tenant as a protected web API.
+To do this we register our application within Azure as a protected web API.

 In particular we want to configure it so that the data provided by the API can be consumed by another app securely using tokens, without needing a user to log in first.

 Here are the steps for setting up the web API application in Azure:

 1. Create a new app registration (from [this page on Azure](https://go.microsoft.com/fwlink/?linkid=2083908)).
-     * Use `WeatherApp` as the app name and leave **Supported account types** on the default setting of **Accounts in this organizational directory only**.
+     * Use `Weather App - <Your Initials>` as the app name and leave **Supported account types** on the default setting of **Accounts in this organizational directory only**.
 2. After registering click **Expose an api** and on **Application ID URI**, click on **Add**.
 Keep the suggested value, for example `api://<web api client id>`
 3. Create an app role as follows:
 ![Weather App Role](WeatherForecast/img/WeatherAppRole.PNG)

-### 1.4: Add authentication to a web API
+### 1.3: Add authentication to a web API

 Now we need to add some code to our API so that it will only allow requests with the correct authentication.